bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Speaker 0: 00:50:28

-Okay, so another question that everybody has, Can I vault my dick butts?
+Okay, so another question that everybody has, can I vault my dick butts?

 Speaker 1: 00:50:37